Automatic semigroups vs automaton semigroups: From an automatic structure to a self-similar structure

 We choose on purpose to always draw a normalisation square-diagram backward, such that it coincides with the associated cross-diagram.
-The function~$\sigma_q$ induced by the state~$q$ maps any normal form (read backward) to the normal form of the right-product by~$q$ (read backward).
+The function~$\sigma_q$ induced by the state~$q$ should map any word~$\word{s}$ (read backward) to some word~$\word{t}$ (read backward) with $\NM(\word{s}q)=\NM(r\word{t})$.

-\bigbreak We now aim to strike reasonable (most often optimal) hypotheses for a quadratic normalisation~$(\Gar,\NM)$ associated with an original semigroup~$\MM$ to generate a semigroup~$\press{\Mea_{\MM,\Gar,\NM}}$ that approximates~$\MM$ as sharply as possible.
-Since the generating sets coincide by Definition~\ref{def-msqn}, we shall first focus on the case where $\MM$ should be a quotient of~$\press{\Mea_{\MM,\Gar,\NM}}$ (top-approximation), and next, on the case where~$\press{\Mea_{\MM,\Gar,\NM}}$ should be a quotient of~$\MM$ (bottom-approximation).
+\medbreak We now aim to strike reasonable (most often optimal) hypotheses for a quadratic normalisation~$(\Gar,\NM)$ associated with an original semigroup~$\MM$ to generate a semigroup~$\press{~\Mea_{\MM,\Gar,\NM}~}$ that approximates~$\MM$ as sharply as possible.
+Since the generating sets coincide by Definition~\ref{def-msqn}, we shall focus on the case where $\MM$ is a quotient of~$\Mea_{\MM,\Gar,\NM}$ (top-approximation, Lemma~\ref{lem-easy}), and next, on the case where~$\Mea_{\MM,\Gar,\NM}$ is a quotient of~$\MM$ (bottom-approximation, Proposition~\ref{prop-home}).